Request Free Sample ×

 Catalytic Cracking remains a dominant technology in the US crude to chemicals market, primarily due to its effectiveness and lower operational costs.
 This method has been optimized over the years to maximize output from crude oil, producing a variety of chemical feedstocks essential for further processing.
 On the other hand, Hydrocracking is emerging as a competitive alternative, driven by regulatory pressures for cleaner operations and a shift in consumer preference towards greener products.
 It converts heavier fractions into high-value lighter products, suggesting a promising growth trajectory as facilities upgrade their capabilities.

-Diesel (Dominant) vs. Gasoline (Emerging)
+Naphtha (Dominant) vs. Kerosene (Emerging)

 By Process Type: Thermochemical (Largest) vs. Chemical Recycling (Fastest-Growing)